AbdulShabazz/DLSS/README.md

 # DLSS
-Public repo for NVIDIA RTX DLSS SDK.
+Public repo clone of the NVIDIA RTX DLSS SDK.
 The DLSS Sample app is included only in the releases.

 ## NVIDIA Image Scaling SDK